evparth/64-bit-DES/README.md

 The structure of the Data Encryption Standard algorithm is a modified form of the Feistel Network.

-The system consists of clock, asynchronous reset, 64-bit plaintext, key and ciphertext as output.
+The system consists of clock, asynchronous reset, 64-bit plaintext and key as the main inputs and ciphertext as output.

 **Signals:**